nais/doc/deployment/README.md

 ```

 In this `nais.yml` file, `{{ image }}` will be replaced by the `$docker_image` environment variable set in the action.
 You can
-add more by using a comma seperated list, or even put all your variables in a file; see _action configuration_ below.
+add more by using a comma separated list, or even put all your variables in a file; see _action configuration_ below.

 {% endcode-tabs-item %}